 Here is the good news: everyone can improve their posture starting at any age!
 The biggest change can happen at your desk.
 Sitting upright keeping your elbows and knees at 90 degrees is the best way to sit at work.
 While holding your cell phone keep it at shoulder height or above to avoid looking down at your phone.
 Also, keep an eye on your children, as the tablet or phone is quickly becoming our children’s new babysitter and it is taking its toll.
 It is imperative we preserve proper posture through all stages of life especially early on in life when our bodies are still growing.

-To create lasting changes in your posture, check out the exercises you can do here.
-Or visit us to have a complete posture and spinal health evaluation.
+Give us a call in Brookfield, New Berlin, or Willams Bay to have a complete posture and spinal health evaluation.
 Our mission is to improve the health of our communities and we look forward to meeting you.